lerina/lerina.github.io/html/lrn/code/secure_coding/fastpaced_rust01.md

 ⇦ [razafy.com](../../../../index.html)  - [lerina](../../index.html) - [code](./index.html)

-# The Rust programming language: A Fast-paced tutorial (Level 01)
+# The Rust programming language Level 01: Building a solid foundation

 Replace with 20min for each header. add worked examples and  exercise